 Ask a reference librarian or archivist if you need assistance.

 This guide suggests useful resources for studying the history and impact of the Cold War, with an emphasis on primary and secondary sources available through Western Libraries and the Libraries' Heritage Resources collections.
 Please contact Western Libraries Research Desk or Heritage Resources' staff if you have questions and/or need assistance finding more information.

 Searching Western Libraries' Catalog

 Consult with your instructors about recommended readings and ask us if you need help finding a specific title or type of resource.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
-Follow this link to the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Reference Desk for assistance.
+Follow this link to the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Research Desk for assistance.

 Special Collections, 6th Floor Wilson Library, 360-650-3193